integreat-io/integreat-authenticator-oauth2/README.md

 All grant types may include a `scope` options, which is a space delimited string of scope keywords, defined by the targeted service.

+By default, `Authorization` headers should be of type `Bearer` for OAuth2, but some APIs may still have their custom way of doing it.
+To override what auth type to use, set `authHeaderType` to whatever you need it to be.
+Use an empty string to have no auth type at all (the token will be the value of the header).

 ### Running the tests

 The tests can be run with `npm test`.